Editorial Integrity

 7. Refinance

 This rate increase is mainly due to the higher risk associated with refinancing, particularly cash-out options.
-In such cases, lenders extend additional credit based on the property’s equity, thereby increasing their risk exposure.
+In such cases, we extend additional credit based on the property’s equity, thereby increasing their risk exposure.

 These factors help shape your final DSCR loan interest rates.
 Rethink your borrowing strategy based on these factors to secure lower interest rates.

-HomeAbroad is an investor-centric, technology-enabled platform offering competitive DSCR loans.
+At HomeAbroad, we focus on structuring DSCR loans around your investment goals.
 We study your case to customize our loan terms and maximize investment returns.
 The complete process is online, and our mortgage officer will help you throughout your investment journey.

-We’re not just bragging.
-Hear from Liam and Emma Thompson, a Canadian couple who bought a Hawaiian Rental Property, about how we helped them.
+Hear from our client Liam and Emma Thompson, a Canadian couple who bought a Hawaiian Rental Property, about how we helped them.

 Despite having no US credit history, HomeAbroad guided us to the perfect DSCR loan, allowing us to invest in a stunning property in Lahaina.
 The process was smooth, and the rental income is covering our mortgage.
 We couldn’t be happier with their expert support and highly recommend them to any foreign national looking to invest in the US.